ricardorocha1202/Serie_Parallel/docs/info.md

 ## How it works

-A erial-parallel register, is a digital circuit used to store data sequentially and then transfer it in parallel.
+A Serial-parallel register, is a digital circuit used to store data sequentially and then transfer it in parallel.
 It works in the following way:

 Serial Input: Data is input sequentially, bit by bit, through a single input line.
 These bits move through the register, being temporarily stored in the register's memory cells.